Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The 220 is still kept busy, however.
 It is most useful between Putney and Shepherd’s Bush, but also provides the only service along Scrubs Lane in North Kensington.
 With the section to Wandsworth, the route allows a through journey right across inner West London.

 Another significant historical point about the 220 is that it, together with route 95, was on 2 January 1971 host to the first DMS-class Daimler Fleetlines for London.
 (In 1971 the 95 ran from Cannon Street to Tooting.
 The service gradually petered out and was finally withdrawn in 1991, having largely been superseded by route 133.)
 The DMSs were very unreliable and so LT started withdrawing them prematurely.
-However, operators outside London who bought examples of what, to them, were modern buses, found that they had made excellent purchases once all the 'LT' specification features such as centre doors and safety interlocks had been removed!
+However, operators outside London which bought examples of what, to them, were modern buses, found that they had made excellent purchases once all the 'LT' specification features such as centre doors and safety interlocks had been removed!

 Navigation